sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 Then, click create repository.

 In the repository, click Code (in green) drop-down menu.
-Instead of HTML URL, we use SSH URL to connect this repo with RStudio.
+Instead of HTML URL, we need SSH URL to connect this repo with RStudio.
+We just check SSH URL for now.

 ## 6. Clone github repo to a RStudio project
 At the top-right corner, click on Project upside-down arrow > New Project... > Version Control > Git >